15-day trial

 Devices and analysis software for cyclists

 Using devices such as power meters, tracking apps, and analysis software can optimize training.
-These tools help monitor performance, analyze data, and adjust the training plan to continually improve.
+These tools help monitor performance, analyze data, and adjust the training plan for continuous improvement.